capnproto/capnproto/doc/cxx.md

   excessively large symbol names caused by its use of template-based parser combinators.
 Stripping the binary greatly reduces its size.

-* The Cap'n Proto library has lots of debug-only asserts that are removed `#define NDEBUG`, including in headers.
+* The Cap'n Proto library has lots of debug-only asserts that are removed if you `#define NDEBUG`, including in headers.
 If you care at all about performance, you should compile your production binaries with the `-DNDEBUG` compiler flag.
 In fact, if Cap'n Proto detects that you have optimization enabled but have not defined `NDEBUG`, it will define it for you (with a warning),